-One of the most problematic elements of cybersecurity is the constantly evolving nature of security risks.
+One of the most problematic elements of cybersecurity is the continually evolving nature of security risks.
 The traditional approach has been to focus resources on crucial system components and protect against the biggest known threats, which meant leaving components undefended and not protecting systems against less dangerous risks.

 To deal with the current environment, advisory organizations are promoting a more proactive and adaptive approach.
 The National Institute of Standards and Technology (NIST), for example, recently issued updated guidelines in its risk assessment framework that recommend a shift toward continuous monitoring and real-time assessments.